-What Can a Handyman Do in Ham Lake, Minnesota?
+What Can a Handyman Do Without a License in Ham Lake, Minnesota?

 In Ham Lake (Anoka County), Minnesota does not issue a general “handyman license,” but most residential remodeling/repair work for others requires Minnesota Department of Labor and Industry (DLI) licensing as a Residential Building Contractor (RBC) or Residential Remodeler—unless you fall under a narrow exemption (most commonly the small-project exemption).
 Separate state trade licenses are required for electrical, plumbing, and HVAC/refrigeration work, and you may still need city building permits even when a state license is not required.